 Since January 1, 2018, the university has been smoke-free, tobacco-free and vapor free.
 Read the policy.

-Water bottle filling stations can be found at over 30 locations on campus.
-Use our map that lists all of our bottle filling stations to find the one closest to you!
+Water bottle filling stations are across on campus.
+Use our map to find the one closest to you!

 The Employee Assistance Program offers personal and work confidential counseling services for a variety of topics.
 Ask about resources for depression, eating disorders, job loss, alcohol/substance abuse, and more.